-Much like when we created our sprites, we start by right-clicking on the Objects folder and selecting Add Object.
-At the top-left of the Object Properties window, rename the object "obj_Ball".
-Below that, select the Ball sprite by clicking on the icon to the right of the text-field and clicking on its name.
+Much like when creating sprites, start by:

+- 1) Right-clicking on the Objects folder and selecting Create Object. - 2) At the top-left of the Object Properties window, rename the object "obj\Ball". - 3) Below that, select the Ball sprite by clicking on the icon to the right of the text-field and clicking on its name.

-Next we will insert the behavior of the ball in the Events and Actions windows.
+Next insert the behavior of the ball in the Events and Actions windows.
 Simply put, when anything occurs during the game, such as keys being pressed or objects colliding, the object has the ability to react to it.
-Thus, we program the game by coherently piecing together actions that are called by events.
+Thus, program the game by coherently piecing together actions that are called by events.

-Click the Add Event, and select Create.
-This will allow us to call actions when the object is first created.
-In the toolbar on the right, click and drag the first icon (red arrows in the 8 basic directions) for "Start Moving in a Direction" over to the Actions window.
-A new window will appear to set the parameters of the action.
-By directions, click the 4 diagonal buttons.
+- 4) Click the Add Event, and select Create.
+This allows calling actions when the object is first created. - 5) In the toolbar on the right, click and drag the first icon (red arrows in the 8 basic directions) for "Start Moving in a Direction" over to the Actions window.
+A new window will appear to set the parameters of the action. - 6) By directions, click the 4 diagonal buttons.
 The depressed buttons represent directions the ball might begin moving.
-We don't want to allow purely vertical or horizontal directions, because the ball would be stuck on that axis.
-Set the speed to 4.
+We do not want to allow purely vertical or horizontal directions, because the ball would be stuck on that axis. - 7) Set the speed to 4.
 This will move the ball 4 pixels each "step" (there are 30 steps per second by default in Game Maker).

-We will return to the ball object, but we must first create the other objects (since we aren't able to tell it how to interact with objects that don't exist yet).
+We will return to the ball object, but we must first create the other objects (since we are not able to tell it how to interact with objects that do not exist yet).